 3.10.1 Ollerton and Boughton are constrained by SINCs to the south east including ancient woodland.
 The Boughton industrial estate is also permeated by designated SINCs.
 Access to open space is high throughout the urban area, with only the most peripheral sites having reduced levels of access.
 The level of access to local facilities in New Ollerton was found to be low; however the proposed retail sites would be well placed in the Ollerton district centre to address this.
 Access to larger facilities such as secondary schools and hospitals was found to be good by public transport.
-The Conservation Area in Ollerton village would not affect the majority of sites.
+The Conservation Area in Ollerton village would not be expected to affect the allocated sites.